Counting curves with local tangency constraints: Relationships between constraints

-We next claim that all components of type (d) must also have one negative end.
-If so, they must all be trivial cylinders by Lemma~\ref{lem:mc2}, which implies (iv).
-To see this, we use the fact that our building is a limit of somewhere injective curves $C_k$ in the completion $\wh {X}$ of $X: = M\less (E^1_{\sk} \cup E^2_{\sk})$.
-Suppose that there is a matched component $C$ of the limiting building in $\R\times \p E_{\sk}^1$ with more than one negative end, and look at the intersection of approximating curves $C_k$ with the neighbourhood $(-\infty, T]\times \p E_{\sk}^1 \subset \wh{X}$ of the negative end $\p E_{\sk}^1$.
-For sufficiently large $k$, we can choose $t^k \in (-\infty, T]$ so that the top boundary of the curve portion $C_-: = C_k\cap \{t_k\}\times \p E_{\sk}^1$ approximates (from above) the connected top end of the matched component $C$ while its bottom end is disconnected.
-Then we are precisely in the situation considered in the second half of the proof of Step 1 in Proposition~\ref{prop:multneg}, and the calculations in \eqref{eq:w+M}, \eqref{eq:w-M}, and \eqref{eq:wcontrad} show that this situation does not occur.
+We next prove (iv).
+We do this by showing that all components of type (d) must also have one negative end.
+If so, they must all be trivial cylinders by Lemma~\ref{lem:mc2}, so that they do not occur.

+To see this, we use the fact that our building is a limit of somewhere injective curves $C_k$ in (the completion of) $X: = M\less (E^1_{\sk} \cup E^2_{\sk})$.
+Although we are taking a limit as the neck around $\p E^{1,2}_{\sk}$ is stretched, this neck is not relevant to the bottom end of the limiting building; instead, we are concerned with understanding the limit of a sequence of curves in one of the fixed negative ends $(-\infty,0] \times \p E^i_{\sk} $ of $X$.
+What governs this situation are results concerning SFT compactness for curves in $X$, and in particular the fact that in a converging sequence, the curves $C_k$ break into separate \lq packets' $P_{k,\ell}: = C_k\cap \bigl( [t_{2\ell}, t_{2\ell-1}] \times \p E^i_{\sk}\bigr)$ of finite energy joined by increasingly long cylindrical \lq necks' $P'_{k,\ell}: = C_k\cap \bigl([t_{2\ell+1}, t_{2\ell}]\times \p E^i_{\sk}\bigr)$ that have very small energy and are such that each of its connected components is exponentially close to a braid around the limiting Reeb orbit.
+If there is a matched component $C$ of the limiting building in $\R\times \p E_{\sk}^i$ with more than one negative end, then one of these finite energy packets, say $P_{k, \ell}$, must have a component with more than one negative end while its top end is connected as before.
+Now, for sufficiently large $k$, look at the appropriate component $C'$ of $C_k\cap \bigl([t_{2\ell}, t_{2\ell-2}]\times \p E^i_{\sk}\bigr)$, which is the union of a finite energy bottom piece with an almost constant top piece.
+This is a curve portion both of whose ends approximate {\it from above} some multiple of the orbit $\eta^i_1$.
+Thus we are precisely in the situation considered in the second half of the proof of Step 1 in Proposition~\ref{prop:multneg}, and the calculations in \eqref{eq:w+M}, \eqref{eq:w-M}, and \eqref{eq:wcontrad} show that this situation does not occur.
+This completes the proof of (iv). \MS